How To Write the Perfect Email Subject Line

 Put Key Info at the Top

-With 61.9% of emails opened on a mobile device, subject lines need to be adjusted accordingly.
+With 61.9% of emails opened on a mobile device (according to Upland Adestra), subject lines need to be adjusted accordingly.
 Mobile apps and web browsers often display only a short section of the very start of the subject line, cutting the rest off.

 If people are accessing their emails via mobile, you need to make sure that any key information appears at the very start of the subject line.
 Don’t waste characters and space waffling on with greetings.
 Get straight to the point.
 If you’re promoting an upcoming discount sale for instance, get this information in at the start.